What is burnout and how to avoid it?

 Ask for help – Burnout can become so overwhelming that determining how to address it still seems exhausting.
 Involving a trusted loved one can help you feel supported and less alone.
 Friends, family members and partners can help you brainstorm possible solutions.
 Approaching the HR department about problems in the workplace or talking to your line manager about the issues could be helpful.
 Get in touch with the employment service team who can help you identify workplace stressors and support you in discussing this with your manager.

 Addressing burnout can be difficult and can bring up a variety of feelings.
 If you are concerned about your work life impacting on your mental health and would like some support or advice, you can make a self-referral to the employment service at Community Living Well.
-The employment team are working remotely and are not taking face-to-face appointments during the COVID-19 outbreak, but they may be able to support you via telephone and online services.

 Community Living Well Employment Support